AntibodyEngineers/2025-Antibodies-and-AI/Literature Interactions.md

-# Previously Identified Amino Adid Interactions
+# Previously Identified Amino Acid Interactions
+Aug 2025
+Table was generated in Notebook LM using the 10 available papers for the 23 structures

 | PDB ID | Complex | Interacting Protein 1 (Residue Type & Number) | Interacting Protein 2 (Residue Type & Number) | Type of Interaction |
 |--------|---------|-----------------------------------------------|-----------------------------------------------|--------------------|